A Week of Creativity, Exploration, and Renewal

 Tamara earned a BFA in graphic design in 1985 from the University of Washington and received an MA in literature and creative writing from the University of Hawai‛i.
 Tamara’s journalism has been published in Hana Hou, Island Scene, Generations Hawaii, American Artist, The Artist’s Magazine, and Pastel Artist.
 Her poetry and creative non-fiction have appeared in Bamboo Ridge and Hawaii Pacific Review.
 She lives and works in Kailua and exhibits regularly in Hawai‛i; you can find her artwork at www.tamaramoan.com and www.fineartassociates.com.

 Zoe is an author, journalist and songwriter who has played in numerous Bay Area bands.
-She’s released two albums of original music (Waiting for the Earthquake and Waterlines) and is at work on a third.
-You can find her on Spotify and on her website: https://zoecartermusic.com/.
-She is a graduate of Columbia Journalism School and has written for numerous national magazines (The New York Times, Newsweek, Vogue) and, in 2010, published an award-winning memoir, Imperfect Endings.
+She’s released two albums of original music (Waiting for the Earthquake and Waterlines) and has a third out this spring (Before the Machine).
+You can find her on Spotify or on her website.
+She is a graduate of Columbia Journalism School and has written for numerous national magazines (The New York Times, Newsweek, Vogue).
+In 2010, she published an award-winning memoir, Imperfect Endings (Simon & Schuster).

 Songlines: Turning Life into Lyrics

 This workshop is for anyone interested in exploring songwriting in a fun, inclusive gathering over two afternoons.
 Whether you’re a listener, a living room performer, or a pro, this class is for you—there are NO prerequisites.
-We’ll listen to some music, discuss the songwriting form—what’s a hook? what’s the purpose of a chorus?—and write a song together, which we’ll perform as a group on the last day of camp.
+We’ll listen to some music, discuss the songwriting form—what is a hook? what is the purpose of a chorus?—and write a song together, which we’ll perform as a group on the last day of camp.
 Do you have instruments that are easy to transport?
 Bring them for impromptu jams in the evening.
-More information about Zoe's music can be found at: https://zoecartermusic.com.

 We are offering an additional day of workshops on Saturday.
 All participants in the weeklong retreat may attend.
-Island writers may register for Saturday only, for $200.
-There will be two writing workshops in the morning—poetry and memoir.
-After lunch, photographer Malcolm Ryder will teach a class on composition/structure using photography to open minds and methods.
-And we’ll wrap up with Connie Hale's uplifting “Sin and Syntax” workshop, which shows innovative ways of polishing your work.
+Island writers may register for Saturday only, for $120, which includes snacks and lunch.
+There will be various writing workshops in the morning and afternoon.

 Specifics:

-(a chance to follow writing prompts, generating short writing and sharing it)
+(a chance to follow writing prompts, generating and sharing poetry or stories)

 (and time to swim, walk on the beach, or just chill)